-Paul writes this short letter to a group of people who he has never meet face to face.
-He's ecstatic about the fact that these people who were once outsiders/foreigners to the life changing beauty of God (glory) are now brought near and made recipients of this and are being changed into something beautiful (glorious).
-Paul points to the reality that all of this is made possible because Jesus died and rose again and now lives by His indwelling Holy Spirit in these people (and all believers).
-Or in others words, "Christ (the King) in us, is our hope of glory (true beauty)."
+Paul writes this short letter to a group of people who he has never meet face-to-face.
+He's ecstatic about the fact that these people who were once outsiders to the life-changing beauty of God (glory), are now brought near to Him.
+They are being changed into something beautiful.
+Paul points to the reality that all of this is made possible because Jesus died and rose again.
+Through the indwelling of the Holy Spirit, God now lives in all believers.
+Christ in us is our hope of glory!

-- According to Colossians 1:24-25 what was the source of Paul's joy? - On two different occasions Paul had referred to a "mystery" (vv.
+- According to Colossians 1:24-25, what was the source of Paul's joy? - On two different occasions, Paul refers to a "mystery" (vv.
 26-27).
 According to your reading and discussion pertaining to this, where and how has this "mystery" been revealed.

-- In Colossians 1:27 Paul describes the life that believers have been give as, "the riches of the glory of this mystery, which is Christ in you, the hope of glory."
-The risen life of Jesus is the churches greatest hope.
-The reason for this is because Jesus the resurrected King lives by his Spirit within each of us.
-How have you experienced change, transformation and hope within you because of Jesus? - How can understanding/seeing Jesus in any other way than, "rich in glory (true beauty)" have negative effects on how we live our lives?
+- In Colossians 1:27, Paul describes the life that believers have been given as, "the riches of the glory of this mystery, which is Christ in you, the hope of glory."
+The risen life of Jesus is the Church's greatest hope.
+The reason for this is because Jesus, the resurrected king, lives by his Spirit within each of us.
+How have you experienced change, transformation and hope within you because of Jesus? - How can not seeing Jesus as "rich in glory (true beauty)" have negative effects on how we live?